Skip to code content (skip section selection)

 The Mayor shall be the chief executive officer of the Municipality.
 The Mayor shall supervise the administration of the Municipality’s affairs and shall exercise control of all departments and divisions.
 The Mayor shall be the chief conservator of the peace within the territory of the Municipality, and shall see that all laws and ordinances are enforced therein.

 Subject to the other provisions of this Charter, the Mayor shall have the power to appoint, promote or transfer any officer or employee of the Municipality except those required by this Charter to be elected by a vote of the people or appointed exclusively by the Council and except for the head of any department established or provided by this Charter who shall be appointed by the Mayor, subject to the confirmation of the Council.
-The Mayor may appoint a Secretary to the Mayor who shall serve at the Mayor’s pleasure and whose employment may be terminated by the Mayor with or without just cause and without the right of appeal to the Employee Discipline Appeal Board.
+The Mayor may appoint a Assistant to the Mayor whose employment shall be subject to the will of the Mayor and may be terminated by the Mayor with or without just cause and without the right of appeal to the Employee Discipline Appeal Board.

 The Mayor shall have the power to discipline, suspend, reduce in rank, and/or discharge from employment any officer or employee of the Municipality, for incompetence, gross neglect of duty, gross immorality, habitual drunkenness, failure to obey orders given them by the proper authority, or for any other reasonable or just cause.
 Any suspension, reduction in rank, or removal from employment of any employee who is appointed exclusively by the Council or who is appointed by the Mayor subject to the confirmation of the Council may be appealed to the Council.